whoozle/btanks/README-en.txt

 Command line parameters:
---no-gl     turns off using of the hardware OpenGL renderer --vsync     turns on vertical synchronization--may help if tearing effect is visible --fs        turns on the full screen mode (will be the default setting in future)
+--no-gl     turns off using of the hardware OpenGL renderer --fs        turns on the full screen mode (will be the default setting in future) --lang=XX	override language setting (XX - 2 letter ISO code: en, ru, de, fr) --vsync     turns on vertical synchronization--may help if tearing effect is visible

 The screen resolution can also be set:
 -0 640x480